GermainZH/test-case-tool/README.md

 Here are some add-ons I use along with this script

 ### /add-ons/cp.sh/
 a simple script to make an directory containing tct.sh (I use this to keep my cp directory from getting cluttered with test-cases)

+### /add-ons/gen.sh/
+a simple script to make an directory containing tct.sh (I use this to keep my cp directory from getting cluttered with test-cases)